leo-cb/ask-my-github/README.md

 # Ask My GitHub

-A general-purpose retrieval-augmented generation (RAG) system specialized for GitHub and code.
-It scrapes a user's public repositories (all important source files, not just the README), builds a FAISS index, and answers questions with a fast one-shot RAG path or a slower agentic path built on LangGraph — both traced with LangSmith.
+A retrieval-augmented generation (RAG) system specialized for GitHub and code.
+It scrapes a user's public repositories using Github API, builds a FAISS index, and answers questions with a fast one-shot RAG path or a slower agentic path built on LangGraph.

 ## Features